 Consider the reasoning by this person who left the gay lifestyle: Born this Way but Reborn.

 All human beings are faced with sexual temptation of some sort during their lifetime.
 Homosexual attractions and temptations are not exempted, just as adultery is not exempted from being sinful behavior.
 As heterosexuals, we argue that we ourselves have a tendency—which we are certain is genetically inherited—to want to cheat on our spouse.
 This desire is quite strong.
 Yet we do not act on this desire and are able to suppress it.

 Many young people go through a normal period of examining their sexuality.
 If during this period society tells them that homosexual conduct is okay, they may be encouraged to try it.
 This experimentation may lead to a lifestyle that would not otherwise occur if the cultural mandate were not present.

 Let's address here the objection that animals engage in homosexual behavior, implying that it must be natural for humans.
 But we respond that animals engage in many types of behaviors that we wouldn't want to copy.
 Some animals eat their own young, so should that be okay for us?
 Some animals eat their own feces, so should that be okay for us?
-Enough humans commit murder or rape that we could say that it is a natural occurance, so must something occurring naturally be acceptable?
-We have the capacity to operate on more than animal instinct!
+Enough humans commit murder or rape that we could say that it is a natural occurrence, so must something occurring naturally be acceptable?
+We have the capacity to operate on more than animal instincts!